 SUBMITTED CAMPAIGN LETTER

-“This building [The Nevada Legislature] is full of difficult decisions and Gov. Gibbons’ participation has been instrumental in making these decisions reach the critical point of action” – Lt.
+“This building is full of difficult decisions and Gov. Gibbons’ participation has been instrumental in making these decisions reach the critical point of action” – Lt.
 Gov. Brian Krolicki

 It’s hard to look around Nevada and not see the toll taken by the current economic crisis.
 With record unemployment, record home foreclosure rates and dramatically decreasing state revenues, last week I was forced to call the Nevada Legislature into a special session to deal with the nearly $900 million deficit facing the state.
 Many called it impossible.
 I was told countless times that the only way to fill this budget gap is to “expand the tax base.”
 Many were calling for increased taxes on business, insisting that they share the burden of the budget shortfall.
 But while everyone is suffering during these tough economic times, we can’t tax ourselves out of a situation of our own making.